Which of the following best describes a histogram that is skewed ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes a histogram that is skewed to the left?
+Which of the following best describes a histogram that is skewed to the ?

 A